Monday, 6 March 2023

 They're still out there somewhere in the sky'

-Positives + There's a sweet fan-pleasing moment near the end of the story when the Doctor shows Robin that his legend will live on forever, even if some of the facts are wrong.
-In and of itself this scene is just a carbon copy of the better one in 'Vincent and the Doctor', but then Peter Capaldi shows Mr Hood photographs of some of the TV and movie adaptations of his story...One of which features a young Patrick Troughton long before he got to play the 2nd Doctor.
-One of my favourite DW fan Easter Eggs as if you don't know it doesn't spoil the story and even if you do know no one makes a big song and dance about it, its just there to make you go 'oh look!'
-This also means, of course, that Patrick Troughton the actor exists in the DW universe.
+POSITIVES + There's a sweet fan-pleasing moment near the end of the story when the Doctor shows Robin that his legend will live on forever, even if most of the facts are wrong.
+In and of itself this scene is just a carbon copy of the better one in 'Vincent and the Doctor', but then Peter Capaldi uses the robots’ own databank to show Mr Hood photographs of some of the TV and movie adaptations of his story...One of which features a young Patrick Troughton long before he got to play the 2nd Doctor (it’s from 1953 and as it went out live sadly it wasn’t recorded; however against all odds a clip of around thirty seconds survives and is on youtube – don’t ask me how or why given the state of home recording at the time and the fact that, as a live transmission of a very English tale, I doubt any other countries would have bought it to show somehow).
+One of my favourite Dr Who fan Easter Eggs as if you don't know it doesn't spoil the story and even if you do know no one makes a big song and dance about it, it’s just there to make you go 'oh look!'
+This also means, of course, that Patrick Troughton the actor exists as canon in the Dr Who universe.
 I'm rather pleased about that.
-I wonder if anyone watching his series on Green-Ray in the DW universe in the future ever goes 'hang on a minute - didn't he save us from the cybermen?
+I wonder if anyone watching this series on Green-Ray in the DW universe in the future ever goes 'hang on a minute - didn't he save us from the Cybermen?
 And isn't he a dead ringer for that evil bloke Salamander too?!

 No comments: